duanemay/chatgpt-cli/README.md

 Command line flags > Environment Variables > Configuration files > Defaults
 ```

 Each flag can be set in a configuration file, by changing it to uppercase and replacing `-` with `_`.
+Environment variables are the same as the configuration file flag, with the addition of the prefix `CHATGPT_`.

+As an example, the `--api-key sk` command line flag can be set in a configuration file as `API_KEY=sk`, and as an environment variable as `CHATGPT_API_KEY=sk`.

-The full list of available flags and corresponding environment variables:
+The full list of available flags and corresponding config file variables:

 *Common Flags:*